-When it comes to a home gym, your cardio equipment will usually be less of a priority.
+When it comes to purchasing your own garage gym, cardio machines will often be less of a priority.

-If you want to really focus on your cardio and conditioning, the following equipment will give you the most for your money.
+If you want to really focus on your cardio and conditioning, the following equipment will give you the most value for your money.

-10. Skipping Rope
+10. Skipping Ropes

 According to studies done in Japan, jumping up and down gives your bone density a boost too.

 However, the most impact aspect of this cardio equipment is that it burns a lot of calories - up to 300 in just 15 minutes.

 Skipping is often used by those recovering from injury or looking to avoid foot or ankle injuries which can come from other cardio exercises.
 It also helps you to build mind muscle connection with your lower body.